dhis2/dhis2-docs/src/sysadmin/installation.md

 # ----------------------------------------------------------------------

 # Minimum number of Connections a pool will maintain at any given time (default: 5).
-connection.pool.min_size=5

-# Initial size of connection pool (default : 5)
+connection.pool.min_size = 5

-#Number of Connections a pool will try to acquire upon startup.
-Should be between minPoolSize and maxPoolSize
+# Number of connections a pool will try to acquire upon startup.
+Should be between minPoolSize and maxPoolSize.
-connection.pool.initial_size=5
+connection.pool.initial_size = 5

-#Determines how many connections at a time will try to acquire when the pool is exhausted.
+# Determines how many connections at a time will try to acquire when the pool is exhausted.
-connection.pool.acquire_incr=5
+connection.pool.acquire_incr = 5

-#Seconds a Connection can remain pooled but unused before being discarded.
+# Seconds a Connection can remain pooled but unused before being discarded.
 Zero means idle connections never expire. (default: 7200)
-connection.pool.max_idle_time=7200
+connection.pool.max_idle_time = 7200

-#Number of seconds that Connections in excess of minPoolSize should be permitted to remain idle in the pool before being culled (default: 0)
+# Number of seconds that connections in excess of minPoolSize is permitted to remain idle in the pool before being culled (default: 0)
-connection.pool.max_idle_time_excess_con=0
+connection.pool.max_idle_time_excess_con = 0

-#If this is a number greater than 0, dhis2 will test all idle, pooled but unchecked-out connections, every this number of seconds. (default: 0)
+# If greater than 0, dhis2 will test all idle, pooled but unchecked-out connections, every this number of seconds. (default: 0)
-connection.pool.idle.con.test.period=0
+connection.pool.idle.con.test.period = 0

-#If on, an operation will be performed at every connection checkout to verify that the connection is valid. (default: false)
+# If on, an operation will be performed at every connection checkout to verify that the connection is valid. (default: false)
-connection.pool.test.on.checkout=false
+connection.pool.test.on.checkout = false

-#If on, an operation will be performed asynchronously at every connection checkin to verify that the connection is valid. (default: on)
+# If on, an operation will be performed asynchronously at every connection checkin to verify that the connection is valid. (default: on)
-connection.pool.test.on.checkin=on
+connection.pool.test.on.checkin = on

-#Defines the query that will be executed for all connection tests.
-Ideally this config is not needed as postgresql driver already provides an efficient test query.
-The config is exposed simply for evaluation, do not use it unless there is a reason to.
+# Defines the query that will be executed for all connection tests
-connection.pool.preferred.test.query=select 1
+connection.pool.preferred.test.query = select 1

 #Configure the number of helper threads used by dhis2 for jdbc operations. (default: 3)
-connection.pool.num.helper.threads=3
+connection.pool.num.helper.threads = 3

 # Database datasource pool type.
 Supported pool types are:
 #